-Victor W. Hwang is vice president of Entrepreneurship at the Kauffman Foundation, the world’s leading foundation for entrepreneurs.
+Victor W. Hwang is vice president of Entrepreneurship at the Kauffman Foundation.
 The Foundation supports entrepreneurs starting and building businesses, leaders seeking guidance in the innovation economy, and cities and communities growing competitive jobs and sustained business creation.
 This work includes education for entrepreneurs; investing in entrepreneurial programs that can scale and create impact; and investing in metropolitan areas to create vibrant ecosystems that help companies start and grow.

 Hwang serves on the board of Silicon Valley Forum, the largest and oldest not-for-profit organization in Silicon Valley.
 He was appointed to the California Blue Ribbon Task Force on Nanotechnology, and was awarded a Marshall Memorial Fellowship, a program for emerging trans-Atlantic leaders.

 Hwang is a graduate of Harvard University and the University of Chicago Law School.